Understanding the Role of the Executor

 What Is the Role of an Executor in Estate Planning?

-Soon after someone passes away is the busiest time for the executor of the estate, handling the distribution of the deceased person’s assets.
+Soon after the decedent’s death is the busiest time for the executor of the estate, handling the distribution of the deceased person’s assets and estate money.
 However, executor duties may continue after the estate is settled.

 For example, they must file an estate tax return within nine months of the date of death.
 If assets are left over after all estate’s debts and income tax returns have been paid, they must be distributed according to the terms of the will.
-This process is also called estate administration.
+This process is also called estate administration, including paying off the debts owed by people and credit card companies.

 A good executor will take on these tasks with care and diligence — but it’s important to remember that an executor doesn’t have absolute control over the money and property.
 An executor’s job is not just to carry out your wishes but also to protect the interests of the estate’s beneficiaries.